GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ## Best Practices {: #best-practices }

 The approach you take depends on the needs of your app.
-Regardless, you should use the most lightweight approach possible for your app to minimize your app's impact on system resources.
+Regardless, you should use the most lightweight approach possible for your app to minimize its impact on system resources.

 Before adding wake lock to your app, consider whether your use cases could